therealsphinx/support.balsamiq.com/content/sales/updatedesktop.md

 Details about how to update are found [here](/installation/update/).
 If you are currently using a version older than 3.0, we suggest you check out our [Transition Guide](https://docs.balsamiq.com/desktop/transition/) as the file format we use has changed.

-## What will the costs be when you release Mockups 4 for Desktop?
+## What Will the Costs Be When You Release Mockups 4 for Desktop?

 Major-version updates will have an additional cost.
 As updates are not required, you will be able to continue to use version 3 if you don't wish to purchase a major version update.